silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/07_ReactJS_Redux_and_GraphQL.md

 # The Injector API

-Much like customisation is done in the backend through [Injector](../../extending/injector), the client-side framework has its own implementation of dependency injection known as `Injector`.
+Much like SilverStripe's [Injector API](../../extending/injector) in PHP, the client-side framework has its own implementation of dependency injection known as `Injector`.
 Using Injector, you can register new services, and transform existing services.

 Injector is broken up into three sub-APIs:
 * `Injector.react` for React UI components